 Here's why: The definition of a security deposit under ATCP 134.02(11) is, "the total of all payments and deposits given by a tenant to the landlord as security for the performance of the tenant's obligations, and includes all rent payments in excess of 1 month's prepaid rent."
 This means that, after the rent that you pay in order to live there for the first month, ALL of the rest of the money that you pay upfront has to be treated like a security deposit.
 Period.
 And if there are pet deposits or key deposits, they have to be treated like a deposit, or else you can sue for double the amount wrongfully withheld in small claims court.

-Myth #4: Landlords can charge for routine carpet cleaning.
+Myth #4: Landlords can charge for routine carpet cleaning (in a security deposit).

-Nope, they can't charge for routine carpet cleaning.
-They can't charge for routine maintenance of any kind.
-They can't charge for "normal wear and tear."
+Nope, landlords can't charge for routine carpet cleaning out of a security deposit, or for any kind of "normal wear and tear."
 (Our post explaining "normal wear and tear" is here).

 Landlords can, of course, charge for damage that a tenant causes, so if a tenant damages the rental to the degree that carpet cleaning or painting becomes necessary, then it's legal for tenants to be charged.